IDWR2016/Grassv3/README.md

 # Grassv3

-This repository contains the code for `getgrass-bot`, a bot designed to establish WebSocket connections through various HTTP and SOCKS proxies, specifically aimed at farming for Grass Airdrop Season 2.
+This repository contains the code for `Grass V3`, a bot designed to establish WebSocket connections through various HTTP and SOCKS proxies, specifically aimed at farming for Grass Airdrop Season 2.

 ## Overview